The doctoral program provides exciting opportunities for students interested in studying advanced mathematics and conducting independent research.

 MATH 675Linear Analysis3

-Select any three of the following:9
+Select nine credits from the following:9

 Algebra I